 Another benefit of choosing a Modified Contract is that the initial entrance fee can be lower than with other contract types, potentially saving you thousands of dollars.
 Why?
 Because you’re not paying for future health care services that you may never need.
 Under the Modified Contract, residents still have priority access to health care services in the community, but without the upfront cost that is often associated with a Life Care Contract.
 Your financial advisor can help you choose the best contract option for your specific needs.

 No matter which contract option you choose at The Knolls, it is comforting to know that health care services are provided on campus, giving you the security and peace of mind you deserve, along with easy access to family, and the friends you have made in the community.

-For more information on contract options, or to request your free information kit, call The Knolls today at 914-468-4728, or visit us here.
+For more information on contract options, or to request your free information kit, call The Knolls today at 914-461-2500, or click here.